Weronika Rosati: Acting career

 In 2013, she appeared as Jolene in the dance film Battle of the Year, and as a waitress at a nightclub named Veronica in the blockbuster Last Vegas.
 She also made a guest appearance as Rivka David, Ziva David's (Cote de Pablo) mother, in the episode of the American action police procedural television series NCIS titled "Berlin".
 In her native country, she voiced Dottie in the Polish-language version of the animated film Planes, a role she reprised in its 2014 sequel, and joined the main cast of season seven of the television series Hotel 52 portraying Maria Jordan.
 That May, she was honoured with the Pola Negri award "Politka", which recognises Polish actors who achieved international success.
 In 2014, she made a cameo appearance as a girl at a nightclub named Ginger in the HBO miniseries Rosemary's Baby, and took on another voice role as Ilona in the Polish-language version of the animated film The Nut Job.
 She also starred as Mira, Kris' (Agnieszka Grochowska) assistant, in Krzysztof Zanussi's psychological drama Obce ciało (Foreign Body).
 The film premiered at the 2014 Toronto International Film Festival to mixed reviews.
 Rosati and Grochowska were nominated for the Polish Snake Award for Worst On-Screen Duet.

 In 2015, Rosati was cast in the role of Kamila in the TVP1 original television series Strażacy (Firefighters), and made an appearance as prostitute Agnes in season two of the HBO anthology crime drama television series True Detective.
 The following year, she guest-starred as French agent Delphine Seydoux in an episode of season 11 of the American dark fantasy television series Supernatural, and played Russian man-eater Oksana in a "two-show arc" of season one of the TBS comedy series The Detour.
 Collider described her performance in the former as "positively dazzling".
 She also appeared opposite Nicolas Cage as his character's wife Louise McVay in Mario Van Peebles' 2016 war disaster film USS Indianapolis: Men of Courage, and voiced Princess Shallia in the Polish-language version of the comedy film The New Adventures of Aladdin.
-In 2017, Rosati starred in the Polish romantic comedy film Porady na zdrady for which she received her second Polish Snake Award nomination, this time for Worst Actress.
+In 2017, Rosati starred in the Polish romantic comedy film Porady na zdrady for which she received a Snake Award nomination for Worst Actress.
 She then joined the cast of the Polish television medical drama Diagnosis in the recurring role of Beata.
 In the period drama I'll Find You, set in the 1930s and 1940s Poland, directed by Martha Coolidge, she played Ms. Huber, the wife of General Huber (Stephen Dorff).
 The film premiered at the 2019 Taormina Film Fest.
 In 2019, Rosati began portraying Marta, one of three lead roles, in the Polish television series Zawsze warto, which spanned two seasons between 2019 and 2020.